codynova/tarot/readme.md

 * **`useScriptLinting`** - Whether to lint scripts, defaults to true.

-* **`eslintConfigPath`** - Provide a path to a custom eslint config relative to the cwd, defaults to Tarot's internal eslint config.
+* **`eslintConfigPath`** - Provide a path to a custom eslint config relative to the cwd, defaults to [Tarot's eslint config](https://github.com/codynova/tarot-eslint-config).

-* **`eslintIgnorePath`** - Provide a path to a custom eslint ignore config relative to the cwd, defaults to Tarot's internal eslint ignore config.
+* **`eslintIgnorePath`** - Provide a path to a custom eslint ignore config relative to the cwd, defaults to no eslint ignore file.

 * **`eslintExcludes`** - An array of directories to be passed to [eslint's `ignorePatterns` option](https://eslint.org/docs/user-guide/configuring#ignorepatterns-in-config-files) (paths are resolved according to eslint's `ignorePatterns` rules).

-* **`stylelintConfigPath`** - Provide a path to a custom stylelint config relative to the cwd, defaults to Tarot's internal stylelint config.
+* **`stylelintConfigPath`** - Provide a path to a custom stylelint config relative to the cwd, defaults to [Tarot's stylelint config](https://github.com/codynova/tarot-stylelint-config).

-* **`babelConfigPath`** - Provide a path to a custom babel config relative to the cwd, defaults to Tarot's internal babel config.
+* **`babelConfigPath`** - Provide a path to a custom babel config relative to the cwd, defaults to [Tarot's babel config](https://github.com/codynova/tarot-babel-config).

 * **`babelOptions`** - An object of [Babel options](https://babeljs.io/docs/en/options).
 This can override values in Babel config files.
+When this option is passed at both the top-level `build` function and in an individual entry, the entry's options will be merged with the top-level options.

-* **`tsConfigPath`** - Provide a path to a custom tsconfig relative to the cwd, defaults to Tarot's internal tsconfig.
+* **`tsConfigPath`** - Provide a path to a custom tsconfig relative to the cwd, defaults to [Tarot's tsconfig](https://github.com/codynova/tarot-typescript-config).

 * **`tsCompilerOptions`** - An object of [TypeScript compiler options](https://www.typescriptlang.org/docs/handbook/compiler-options.html).
 This can override values in TypeScript config files.
+When this option is passed at both the top-level `build` function and in an individual entry, the entry's options will be merged with the top-level options.

 <br>